lebr0nli/GEP/README.md

 Somehow, GEP breaks the TUI mode in GDB, so it's advisable not to use GDB's built-in TUI when working with GEP (refer to issue #13).

-Alternatively, I personally recommend trying [pwndbg/pwndbg](https://github.com/pwndbg/pwndbg) or [hugsy/gef](https://github.com/hugsy/gef) for their user-friendly features.
+Instead of using gdb TUI, I personally recommend trying [pwndbg/pwndbg](https://github.com/pwndbg/pwndbg), [hugsy/gef](https://github.com/hugsy/gef) and [cyrus-and/gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) to enhance your debugging experience.

 > If you have any ideas to resolve this issue, PRs are greatly appreciated. 🙏